bevyengine/bevy-website/release-content/0.15/release-notes/15085_Add_state_scoped_events.md

 <!-- Add state scoped events -->
 <!-- https://github.com/bevyengine/bevy/pull/15085 -->

-State scoped events will be automatically cleared when exiting a state.
+State scoped events will be automatically cleared when exiting a state (similar to [StateScoped entities](https://bevyengine.org/news/bevy-0-14/#state-scoped-entities)).
 Useful when you want to guarantee clean state transitions.

 Normally, you would configure your event via:
 ```rust